 We do this by:

 • Sharing and demonstrating the knowledge of healing, protecting, and supporting environmental health and climate change adaptability through the creation of community gardens (such as the Española Healing Foods Oasis), heirloom seed libraries, non-GMO (genetically modified) seed exchanges, and traditional agriculture

 • Creating shifts toward decolonization by upholding the values of sharing and abundance, nonviolence, economic, social, and gender equity and to support accountability to populations downwind and down river of the nuclear war weapons industrial complex in our sacred Jemez Mountains

-- Increase local awareness of environmental issues and provide a forum for networking and education between members of affected communities
+• Increasing tribal and local advocacy of environmental issues and providing a forum for networking and education between members of impacted communities

 - Gathering for Mother Earth

 This yearly gathering, founded by TWU in 1996 and now held by the Mother Earth Ecological Wellness Collaborative, was created to celebrate cultural ways of sharing love, healing, and gratitude for our Earth Mother and ourselves.

 - Owingeh Ta Pueblos y Semillas Seed Exchange

 Each year we take part in this gathering to celebrate the sacred traditions of farming and seed saving with the mission of continuing to be good neighbors and stewards of mother earth.